Jonarzz/jonarzz.github.io/_posts/2019-12-29-OOP-external-api.md

 }
 ```

-Private constructors were used to show that those classes serve onlty as: a constants holder (`TestConstants`)
+Private constructors were used to show that those classes serve only as: a constants holder (`TestConstants`)
 and a utility static methods provider (`TestResourceUtils`).
 It makes usage of the class more obvious as no instance can be created,
 all calls should be static.